-The most intense thermal manifestations are clearly related to faults and eruption foci of the active NE-SW fissure swarm, in particular within the shadow zone (Figure 5).
-There is a marked large offset (right lateral) of the fissure swarm in the SW of the caldera (Figure 2 and 4).
+The most intense thermal manifestations are clearly related to faults and eruption foci of the active NE-SW fissure swarm, in particular within the shadow zone (Figures 3 and 5).
+There is a marked large offset (right lateral) of the fissure swarm in the SW of the caldera (Figures 2 and 4).
 The offset segments of the fissure swarm overlap rather than being connected by a transcurrent fault.
-In the eastern half of the caldera fumaroles concentrate around the youngest centrally, mostly subglacially erupted domes and related fissures.
+In the eastern half of the caldera fumaroles concentrate around the youngest domes (most of which erupted under ice) and related fissures.